ngmikhoi/JJK-Restaurant-Operations/README.md

-# JJK-Restaurant-Operations
+# Data Structures and Algorithms (CO2003)
-# Assignment 2 - Data Structures and Algorithms
+# Assignment 2 - JJK-Restaurant-Operations

 ## Overview
 This assignment covers **binary trees, AVL trees, Huffman coding, heaps, and Caesar cipher**, focusing on their applications in searching, compression, and cryptography.